roundyyy/Auto-UV-Scaler/README.md

 ## Installation

-1. Import the Auto UV Scaler package into your Unity project
+1. Download the latest release package from the [Releases](https://github.com/roundyyy/Auto-UV-Scaler/releases) page and import to your Unity project
 2. Open the tool window via **Tools > Roundy > Auto UV Scaler**
 3. Start creating or modifying meshes for your level prototype